-As a Madison rental property owner, one of the best things you can do to make certain your real estate investments are profitable is to make them as low-maintenance as possible.
-There are countless low cost and efficient practices to create a low-maintenance rental property.
-If you find that you are spending too much time and money on property maintenance, these schemes may help.
+As a Madison rental property owner, one of the best ways you can keep your properties profitable is to make them as low-maintenance as possible.
+Reducing your maintenance costs can help you achieve stronger cash flows and save more money to invest in the future.
+The good news is that there are many low-cost and efficient ways to create a low-maintenance rental property.
+If you are spending too much time and money on property maintenance, these policies may help.

-The initial step to owning a low-maintenance rental is to ensure that you select the appropriate materials for your property.
+The first step to making your rental property more low-maintenance is to choose the right materials for repairs and improvements.
 Low maintenance is not the same as low quality.
-Many quality materials are more durable and easier to keep clean than the cheaper, low-grade kind.
-Flooring is one area where this is particularly true.
-For low-maintenance floors that will keep their appeal for many years, savvy property owners often choose tile or vinyl.
-Tile and vinyl both work well in kitchens, bathrooms, hallways, and other high-traffic areas.
+Many quality materials are more resistant and simpler to keep clean than the cheaper, low-grade kind.
+Flooring is one area where this is especially true.
+Savvy property owners often choose tile or vinyl for low-maintenance floors that will keep their appeal for many years.
+Tile and vinyl work well in kitchens, bathrooms, hallways, and other high-traffic areas.
 And both are easy to keep clean.

-Another great strategy to minimize maintenance in your rental’s interiors is to paint the walls with a good quality semi-gloss paint.
-Unlike flat paint, which can be difficult to clean and may stain easily, semi-gloss or even gloss paints have a tendency to hold up better to heavy wear.
+One more simple but effective strategy to minimize maintenance in your rental’s interiors is to choose a paint finish, bathtub surround, or backsplash that is easy to clean.
+For instance, consider painting your rental’s walls with high-quality semi-gloss paint.
+Unlike flat paint, which can be hard to clean and may stain easily, semi-gloss or even gloss paint tends to hold up better to heavy wear.
 Consider using glossy paint in the kitchen to make those walls stain-resistant.
-You may even consider adding a backsplash behind appliances and counters.
-A backsplash is even easier to clean than a painted wall and will reduce the amount of re-painting you’ll need to do between tenants.
+If you’ve got tile in the bathrooms, consider installing one fiberglass surround right over the top.
+These products are relatively budget-friendly and stay looking nice longer than grout lines.
+You may even consider adding a backsplash in the kitchen behind appliances and counters.
+A backsplash is easier to clean than a painted wall and will reduce the amount of re-painting you’ll need to do between tenants.

-As you’re plotting your renovations, don’t forget about low-maintenance lighting options.
-Pendant lights and chandeliers may look lovely, but they tend to collect dust and bugs over time and are easily damaged.
-To lessen maintenance, opt instead for good quality, functional lighting that is mounted securely against the ceiling.
-It’s also a good idea to want light fixtures that make it easy for your tenants to change light bulbs when needed.
-Consider upgrading your electrical outlets to include plug-ins for cell phones and other electronic devices for an added selling point.
-This will not only lure more tenants but can help prevent problems like blown fuses.
+As you plan your renovations, don’t forget to include some low-maintenance lighting and charging options.
+Pendant lights and chandeliers may look pretty, but they collect dust and bugs over time and are easily damaged.
+To reduce maintenance, choose good quality, functional lighting mounted securely against the ceiling.
+It’s also a good idea to choose light fixtures that make it easy for tenants to change light bulbs when needed.
+Additionally, consider upgrading your electrical outlets to include plug-ins for cell phones and other electronic devices for an added selling point.
+This will not only attract more tenants but can help prevent problems like blown fuses.

-Lastly, one of the best ways to create and own a low-maintenance rental is to have a comprehensive maintenance plan in place.
-Your maintenance plan should include both interior and exterior maintenance tasks, as well as a schedule of when each task should be completed.
+Lastly, one of the best ways to create and own a low-maintenance rental is to have a comprehensive maintenance plan.
+Your maintenance plan should include interior and exterior maintenance tasks and a schedule of when each task should be completed.
 Carrying out routine maintenance every month is essential to preventing expensive emergency repairs and keeping your rental as low-maintenance as possible.

 Looking for assistance in making your rental investment more low-maintenance and profitable?
 Contact Real Property Management Greater Madison Metro at 608-310-1290 to speak with a Madison property manager today.